Rfetha/Finance-Prediciton--Time-Series--/README.md

 - Model evaluation with train-test splits and one-day-ahead prediction
 - Portfolio optimization based on predicted prices (using genetic algorithm)
 - Visualization of results and performance metrics
+- Telegram bot integration for sending notifications and updates about predictions

+---

+## Telegram Bot Integration

+The project includes a Telegram bot (`app/telegram_bot.py`) that enables users to receive notifications and interact with the forecasting system through Telegram.
+Features include:

+- Sending forecast results and alerts directly to users via Telegram messages
+- Simple command interface for querying model predictions
+- Easy setup using Telegram Bot API token stored securely via environment variables

 ---